planetscale/nextjs-planetscale-starter/README.md

 Once it is live, go to the `/admin/setup` page to create an admin account to get started.

+### Admin accounts

+TODO about the `/admin` user dashboard, which is powered by PlanetScale

 ### Caveats

 TODO